Massimoivaldi/huge/README.md

 [ticket #603](https://github.com/panique/huge/issues/603)
 * How to run without using Composer [ticket #826](https://github.com/panique/huge/issues/826)

-### Why is there no support forum (anymore) ? <a name="why-no-support-forum"></a>

-There were two (!) support forums for v1 and v2 of this project (HUGE is v3), and both were vandalized by people who didn't even read the readme and / or the install guidelines.
-Most asked question was "script does not work plz help" without giving any useful information (like code or server setup or even the version used).
-While I'm writing these lines somebody just asked via Twitter "how to install without Composer".
-You know what I mean :) - 99% of the questions were not necessary if the people would had read the guidelines, do a minimal research on their own or would stop making things so unnecessarily complicated.
-And even when writing detailed answers most of them still messed it up, resulting in rants and complaints (for free support for a free software!).
-It was just frustrating to deal with this every day, especially when people take it for totally granted that *it's the duty* of open-source developers to give detailed, free and personal support for every "plz help"-request.

-So I decided to completely stop any free support.
-For serious questions about real problems inside the script please use the GitHub issues feature.

 ### Zero tolerance for idiots, trolls and vandals! <a name="zero-tolerance"></a>